maxwellmg/spellingbee/README.md

 # spellingbee
 replicating NYTs spelling bee game just for fun

+Game will be capable of being run in Terminal

 Utilizing Read Me as a dev log to track tasks needing to be completed, as well as progress

 Spelling Bee Description